olanigan/small-giants/README.md

 # Small Giants

-Exploring GenAI and Analytics use-cases with Small Language Models and Reward Models.
+Exploring GenAI and Analytics use-cases with Small Language Models and Retrieval Models.

 ## Overview